neilg63/string-patterns/README.md

 #### Recent Version Notes
 Version 0.2.17 makes the *build_regex(pattern: &str, case_insensitive: bool)* available to implementors.
 This is a wrapper *for Regex::new(re: &str)*, but has a convenient case_insensitive parameter and avoids having to explicity import the *regex* crate*.

-In version 0.2.19 default implementations have been added for many variant methods in PatternMatch, PatternReplace, PatternMatchMany and PatternReplaceMany.
+In version 0.2.19 default implementations were added for many variant methods in PatternMatch, PatternReplace, PatternMatchMany and PatternReplaceMany.
 The last two traits depend on *PatternMatch* and *PatternReplace* respectively.
 For *PatternMatch* only the base method *pattern_match_result* needs to be implemented and for *PatternReplace* only *pattern_replace_result* and *pattern_replace* need custom implementations, the latter only because the fallback value may have different trait and lifetimes constraints for arrays and vectors.
 Version 0.2.20 adds *PatternMatchesMany*, which returns a vector of matched patterns, expressed as arrays of booleans.

-Version 0.2.21 adds SimpleMatchesMany and SimpleMatchAll to evaluate multiple patterns without regular expressions with simple *StartsWith, EndsWith and contains* condition sets via the new *StringBounds* enum.
-Version: 0.2.23 adds more versatile StringBounds options
+Version 0.2.21 added SimpleMatchesMany and SimpleMatchAll to evaluate multiple patterns without regular expressions with simple *StartsWith, EndsWith and contains* condition sets via the new *StringBounds* enum.
+Version: 0.2.23 added more versatile StringBounds options, which were reviewed in 0.2.24 to have two sets of case-insensitive and case-sensitive

 Some updates only reflect minor corrections to these notes and comments in other files.